 Is It Time for a Move?

-It is important to note that feeling unsure, frightened, worried, or second-guessing decisions is quite normal.
+Keep in mind that feeling unsure, frightened, worried, or second-guessing decisions is quite normal.
 You are not alone.

 If you would like to talk with other caregivers about their experiences with Long Term Care (LTC), a Caregiver Support Group may be helpful.
 Our meetings focus on the needs of the caregiver in a safe, non-judgemental, friendly environment.
-Please call Caregivers Nova Scotia to find out about our 20 peer support groups that meet across Nova Scotia each month.
+Please call Caregivers Nova Scotia to find out about our 25 peer support groups that meet across Nova Scotia each month.

-If you have made the decision to make any type of move, it has not been made lightly, nor without much deliberation, reflection and discussion.
-And for most caregivers, a lot of guilt.
-This article from Elizz, Kicking Family Caregiver Guilt to the Curb may give you deeper insight into ways to look at guilt and how to manage it.
-As explained in the article Our Family & Friends Don’t Get It, no one understands a caregiver like another caregiver!
+If you have made the decision to make any type of move, it has not been made lightly or without a lot of thought, reflection, and discussion.
+It’s also normal for most caregivers to feel a lot of guilt.
+Kicking Family Caregiver Guilt to the Curb may give you deeper insight into ways to look at guilt and how to manage it.
+As explained in Our Family & Friends Don’t Get It, no one understands a caregiver like another caregiver!